Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

 Increasingly, brides are coming to realise that it doesn’t have to be a matter of either/or.

-The last decade has seen rise to a number of alternative approaches that offer a perfect compromise and can seem more in keeping with the balanced equality we expect in our marriages today.
+The last decade has seen rise in the number of alternative approaches that offer a perfect compromise and can seem more in keeping with the balanced equality we expect in our marriages today.

-Gone are the days that the double-barrel is reserved for the posh polo playing lot – it has become more popular than you might think.
-It symbolises equality yet also respects tradition – favoured by those with a have a deep-rooted heritage that they want to preserve, particularly if they represent the end of a family line.
+Gone are the days that the double-barrelled surname is reserved for the posh polo playing lot – it has become more popular than you might think.
+It symbolises equality yet also respects tradition – favoured by those with have a deep-rooted heritage that they want to preserve, particularly if they represent the end of a family line.

 For same-sex couples, where tradition has yet to dictate how things are ‘expected’ to be done, there are no societal norms to conform to.
 The vast array of aforementioned possibilities are open to being explored and considered.